 It’s possible that if you have a solar power system with storage large enough to meet all of your electricity needs, you could disconnect from the electricity grid.
 However, by remaining connected to the grid, you have grid-supplied electricity as an additional option if/when you need it.
 Additionally, if you remain tied to the grid, you may continue to qualify for a net metering credit – since any excess power produced by your system that is not stored by your battery can flow out to the grid.
 Talk to your Con Edison Solutions battery expert to learn what may make the most sense for your situation.

 Certainly, one of the advantages of a solar battery is that you can draw from the stored power in the event of a blackout or system outage.
 Depending on the size of the battery and your power requirements, it is possible to design a solar storage solution that could eliminate the need to have a generator.

 How much does a solar battery system cost?

 The cost of the storage system depends on the make and model of the battery, the capacity requirements, as well as other system related factors, all of which are influenced by your needs and goals.
 It is also important to remember that, with batteries, the need to purchase additional electricity from the local utility is lessened – minimizing or eliminating those costs.
 It’s best to speak to a Con Edison Solutions battery expert to get a better understanding of what system will best meet your goals and budget.

 How long will my solar battery last?

 How long a battery lasts is dependent on a variety of things.
 Major battery manufacturers rate the lifespan of their battery based upon how often it is charged and discharged.
 Warranties are typically available that tie to that estimated lifespan.
-Speak with a Ross Solar battery expert to learn what battery system may best meet your needs and the lifespan of the battery and warranties will be part of that conversation.
+Speak with a Con Edison Solutions battery expert to learn what battery system may best meet your needs and the lifespan of the battery and warranties will be part of that conversation.